 If your network or load balancer requires it, import a certificate to your load balancer.
 For information about trust relationships and certificates, see Certificate Trust Requirements in a Distributed Deployment.
 For information about extracting certificates, see Extracting Certificates and Private Keys

-Configure the load balancer for vRealize Appliance traffic.
+Configure the load balancer for vRealize Automation appliance traffic.

 Configure the appliances for vRealize Automation.
 See Configuring Appliances for vRealize Automation.

 When you set up virtual appliances under the load balancer, do so only for virtual appliances that have been configured for use with vRealize Automation.
 If unconfigured appliances are set up, you see fault responses.